-Know more about the causes, treatment, home remedies for vomiting in babies, and when to seek medical care.
+Read on to learn more about the possible causes and home remedies treatment options for vomiting in babies and when to contact a pediatrician.

 Common Causes Of Vomiting In Babies

 Babies may vomit due to various reasons.
 These include (1):

 A baby’s esophagus (food pipe) is not yet matured, so milk may back up into the food pipe after feeding.
 This may cause milk to come out from the baby’s mouth or nose.
 The process of bringing up or gastroesophageal reflux after breastfeeding or bottle feeding is called spitting up, or posseting(2).
 The condition normally gets better with time and especially when solids are introduced in the diet.
 Reflux usually clears up within 18 months as the baby grows.